Contracts & Independent Study Projects

 Deadlines for Faculty Evaluations of ISPs

-A January ISP that has not been evaluated as Satisfactory in the Student Evaluation System by 5:00 p.m. on the Wednesday of the eighteenth week after the beginning of the subsequent spring term will be designated Unsatisfactory.
+January ISP evaluations are due by the first day following spring break.
 A summer internship for ISP credit must be evaluated before the start of the fall term at New College.
 The expected completion date for a summer ISP is the beginning of the subsequent fall semester at New College.
 The New College Office of the Registrar must receive the transcript from the host institution by the last day of fall classes.